Empirical bias-reducing adjustments to estimating functions: Adjusted estimating equations for bias reduction

-The estimator $\hat{\bb \theta} - {\bb b}(\hat{\bb \theta})$ has been shown to, indeed, have better bias properties when estimation is by maximum likelihood and the model is correctly specified \citep[see, Section~10][for a proof]{efron:1975}.
-By the model being correctly specified we mean that the unknown joint distribution function $G(z_1, \ldots, z_m)$ is assumed to be a particular member of the family of distributions specified fully by $F_i({\bb y}_i | {\bb x}_i, {\bb \theta})$ when forming~(\ref{objective_function}).
-In that particular case, it is also possible to evaluate ${\bb b}({\bb \theta})$ and, hence, compute $\hat{\bb \theta} - {\bb b}(\hat{\bb \theta})$ in light of data, because the expectations involved in the joint null moments are with respect to the modelling assumption.
-This is also the basis of more refined bias reduction methods, like the adjusted score function approach that has been derived in \citet{firth:1993} and explored further in \citet{kosmidis+firth:2009}.
+The estimator $\hat{\bb \theta} - {\bb b}(\hat{\bb \theta})$ has been shown to, indeed, have better bias properties when estimation is by maximum likelihood (ML) and the model is correctly specified \citep[see][Section~10]{efron:1975}.
+When the model is correctly specified, the unknown joint distribution function $G({\bb Y} \mid X)$ is assumed to be a particular member of the family of distributions specified fully by $f_i({\bb y}_i \mid {\bb x}_i, {\bb \theta})$ when forming~\eqref{objective_function}.
+It is, then, possible to evaluate ${\bb b}({\bb \theta})$ and, hence, compute $\hat{\bb \theta} - {\bb b}(\hat{\bb \theta})$ in light of data, because the expectations involved in the joint null moments are with respect to the modelling assumption.
+This is the basis of more refined bias reduction methods, like the adjusted score function approach that has been derived in \citet{firth:1993} and explored further in \citet{kosmidis+firth:2009}.

-In the more general setting of Section~\ref{modelling_setting}, where the model can be only partially specified, naive evaluation of ${\bb b}({\bb \theta})$ using $F_i({\bb y}_i | {\bb x}_i, {\bb \theta})$ not only does not lead to reduction of bias, in general, but it can also inflate the bias; see, for example, \citet[Section~2.1]{lunardon+scharfstein:2017} who illustrate the impact of using an incorrect bias function in the estimation of log-odds in longitudinal settings.
-Furthermore, even in the case that the researcher is comfortable to assume that $F_i({\bb y}_i | {\bb x}_i, {\bb \theta})$ is correctly specified, the applicability of standard bias-reduction methods is hampered whenever $F_i({\bb y}_i | {\bb x}_i, {\bb \theta})$ is impossible or impractical to compute in closed form.
-In such cases, estimation and inference is based on pseudo likelihoods or estimating functions; an example of this kind is within the framework of max-stable processes for which the evaluation of the joint density becomes quickly infeasible when the number of site locations increases \citep{davison+gholamrezaee:2011}.
+In the more general setting of Section~\ref{modelling_setting}, where the model can be only partially specified, naive evaluation of ${\bb b}({\bb \theta})$ using $f_i({\bb y}_i \mid {\bb x}_i, {\bb \theta})$ not only does not lead to reduction of bias, in general, but it can also inflate the bias; see, for example, \citet[Section~2.1]{lunardon+scharfstein:2017}, and Example~\ref{OLS_AR} for the estimation of autoregressive processes.
+Even if the researcher is comfortable to assume that $f_i({\bb y}_i \mid {\bb x}_i, {\bb \theta})$ is correctly specified, the applicability of standard bias-reduction methods is hampered whenever $f_i({\bb y}_i \mid {\bb x}_i, {\bb \theta})$ is impossible or impractical to compute in closed form.
+Estimation and inference, in those cases, is typically based on pseudo likelihoods or estimating functions.
+An example of this kind is within the framework of max-stable processes for which the evaluation of the joint density becomes quickly infeasible when the number of site locations increases \citep{davison+gholamrezaee:2012}; see, also, Example~\ref{max_stable_ex}.

-In the remainder of this section, we show that the gap between improved estimation methods and applied modelling using general $M$-estimators can be bridged either through simple empirical bias-reducing adjustments to the estimating functions~(\ref{estimating_eqautions}) that do not involve expectations, or empirical bias-reducing penalties to the objective function~(\ref{objective_function}).